Ultima VII Part Two: Serpent Isle: Backstory

 Serpent Isle has essentially the same map layout as the former Lands of Danger and Despair, though this might not be immediately obvious to players.
-The formerly separate towns of East and West Montor have merged into Monitor; the large Sleeping Bull Inn has taken the place of the village of Bulldozer; the village of Gorlab vanished in the newly formed Gorlab Swamp (an important plot element); and the ruined Ophidian cities of Skullcrusher and Spinebreaker, apparently named after the mountain-chains in which they lie, are located where dungeons of the same name were found in the earlier game.
+The formerly separate towns of East and West Montor have merged to become the city of Monitor; the large Sleeping Bull Inn has taken the place of the village of Bulldozer; the village of Gorlab vanished in the newly formed Gorlab Swamp (an important plot element); and the ruined Ophidian cities of Skullcrusher and Spinebreaker, apparently named after the mountain-chains in which they lie, are located where dungeon mazes of the same name were found in the earlier game.

 Game storyline

 Eighteen months after the destruction of the eponymous Black Gate at the conclusion of Ultima VII: The Black Gate (and six months after the Guardian attempted to trap the Avatar and the whole of Castle Britannia in a blackrock sphere on the anniversary of that event in Ultima Underworld II: Labyrinth of Worlds) it is discovered that the Guardian ordered his right-hand man Batlin to follow Iolo's wife Gwenno, who went to explore Serpent Isle.
-Lord British sends the Avatar and three of his companions—Sir Dupre the knight, Shamino the ranger and Iolo the bard—to Serpent Isle in pursuit of Batlin.
+Lord British sends the Avatar and three of his companions—Sir Dupre the knight, Shamino the ranger (who was once a ruling lord on what is now Serpent Isle several centuries ago) and Iolo the bard—to Serpent Isle in pursuit of Batlin.
 The journey entails travelling into an arctic zone where two serpent pillars emerge from the sea; upon moving between the pillars, the ship is teleported away to Serpent Isle.

 At the beginning of the game, the expedition's ship is beached at Serpent Isle by magical storms.
-Soon afterwards they lose most of their equipment to another magical storm that exchanges equipment for seemingly random items, such as a magical helmet exchanged for a fur cap.
+Soon afterwards they lose most of their equipment to another magical storm of a kind later called teleport storm that exchanges equipment for seemingly random items, such as a magical helmet exchanged for a fur cap.
 It turns out that the items switched locations and that the items gained thus are leads to the location of the missing pieces of equipment, such as a penguin egg indicating that the item it has swapped places with will be found among the penguins in the frozen north.

 Two overarching plotlines exist within the game: the expedition must reclaim their equipment, as many of the items are required to solve puzzles and subquests in the game; and they must explore Serpent Isle and discover its history to understand the reasons for the magical storms that will destroy the land.
 Over the course of his adventures, the Avatar and his companions visit the ruins of the lost Ophidian cities, witness the extinction of the peaceful Gwani, and learn that Iolo's wife Gwenno was killed (though later manage to have her revived).
 Lord Shamino's ruined castle is also visited, and his and his dead fiancée's tragic backstory is revealed.

 The storyline can roughly be divided into three parts.